How Tall Can Olive Trees Grow? (Answered)

 Conclusion

-As you can see above, even though most olive trees can reach the height of 35 feet, that’s a rare situation and mostly will never happen on any olive farm.
-Most olive growers keep their olive tree’s size up to 15-20 feet so that it’s easy to reach, prune, and harvest.
+As you can see above, even though most olive trees can reach a height of 35 feet, that’s a rare situation and will never happen on any olive farm.
+Most olive growers keep their olive trees’ size up to 15-20 feet so that they’re easy to reach, prune, and harvest.

 If you want to grow as tall an olive tree as possible, you’ll have to use different pruning techniques to stimulate the canopy growth instead of stimulating fruit growth.
-Personally, I don’t see a point in that, but you know your wills the best.
+Personally, I don’t see a point in that, but you know your will is the best.